$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Second: Definitions and statements of technical results

 Using eigenfunctions of the Laplacian associated to the first nonzero eigenvalue, we can define inductively isometric minimal embeddings of $\mb{P}^n(\mb{R})$, and $\mb{P}^n(\mb{C})$ (with their canonical metrics conveniently scaled) into the standard unit sphere, which present the former as the restriction of the latter to the set of real points \cite{sim}.
-(The novelty of this result lies in the method of proof, it proved otherwise as the theorem that Einstein metrics are Yamabe metrics in their conformal classes \cite{oba,au}.)
+(The novelty of this result lies in the method of proof, otherwise following by the theorem that Einstein metrics are Yamabe metrics in their conformal classes \cite{oba,au}.)

-Given a smooth embedding $M^n \hookrightarrow \tm^{n+p}$, we may write the mean curvature vector as $H=h\nu_H$, where $\nu_H$ is a normal vector in the direction of $H$, and denote by $A_{\nu_H}$ and $\nabla^{\nu}$ the shape operator in the direction of $\nu_H$, and covariant derivative of the normal bundle, respectively.
+Given an embedding $M^n \hookrightarrow \tm^{n+p}$ that is (at least) of class $C^2$, we may write the mean curvature vector as $H=h\nu_H$, where $\nu_H$ is a normal vector in the direction of $H$, and denote by $A_{\nu_H}$ and $\nabla^{\nu}$ the shape operator in the direction of $\nu_H$, and covariant derivative of the normal bundle, respectively.
 The local choice of direction $\nu_H$ may depend upon an orientation sign, as does the choice of $h$, but their product is globally well-defined, as are the quadratic expressions $\| \nabla^\nu \nu_H\|^2$ and $h^2=\| H\|^2$, respectively.

-\begin{theorem} If $n\geq 2$, the extrinsic function $\| H\|^2_{f_g}$ of any isometric embedding $f_g: (M^n,g)\hookrightarrow (\mb{S}^{n+p}, \tilde{g})$ is constant, and if $n \geq 3$, $f_g$ is a critical point of the functional $\Psi_{f_g}(M)/\mu_g^{2/N}$ in the space of volume preserving conformal deformations of the embedding. \end{theorem}
+\begin{theorem} If $n\geq 2$, the extrinsic function $\| H_{f_g}\|^2$ of any isometric embedding $f_g: (M^n,g)\hookrightarrow (\mb{S}^{n+p}, \tilde{g})$ is constant, and if $n \geq 3$, $f_g$ is a critical point of the functional $\Psi_{f_g}(M)/\mu_g^{2/N}$ in the space of volume preserving conformal deformations of the embedding. \end{theorem}

-\begin{theorem} If $n\geq 3$, the metric $g$ of an isometric embedding $f_g : (M^n,g) \hookrightarrow (\mb{S}^{\tn},\tilde{g})$ is of constant scalar curvature if, and only if, the functions $\| \alpha \|_{f_g}^2$, and $\| H\|_{f_g}^2$ are constants, and $f_g$ is a critical point of the extrinsic functionals $\Psi_{f_g}(M)/\mu_g^{2/N}$, and $\Pi_{f_g}(M)/\mu_g^{2/N}$ in the space of volume preserving conformal deformations of the embedding, respectively. \end{theorem}
+\begin{theorem} If $n\geq 3$, the metric $g$ of an isometric embedding $f_g : (M^n,g) \hookrightarrow (\mb{S}^{\tn},\tilde{g})$ is of constant scalar curvature if, and only if, the functions $\| \alpha_{f_g}\|^2$, and $\| H_{f_g}\|^2$ are constants, and $f_g$ is a critical point of the extrinsic functionals $\Psi_{f_g}(M)/\mu_g^{2/N}$, and $\Pi_{f_g}(M)/\mu_g^{2/N}$ in the space of volume preserving conformal deformations of the embedding, respectively. \end{theorem}